wagtail/wagtail-newsletter/docs/installation.rst

 Configure recipients
 --------------------

-Finally, we need to configure recipients for our newsletteres.
+Finally, we need to configure recipients for our newsletters.
 Go to Wagtail admin and click on *Settings*, then *Newsletter Recipients*, and create a new Recipients record.
-Give it a descriptive name, and select an *audience* from Mailchimp, and optionally an *audience segment*, and click *Create*.
+Give it a descriptive name, and select an *audience*.
+- For **Mailchimp**, you can optionally choose an *audience segment*.
+- For **listmonk**, only the *audience* (i.e., a listmonk list) is required.

 When preparing a newsletter page, you can select this *Recipients* record to use as recipients for the campaign.

 Configure a Django cache